-Further information on the Board and its Committees is given in the Governance section on pages 68 to 119 of potential issues and assessment of any necessary mitigating actions.
+Further information on the Board and its Committees is given in the Governance section on pages 68 to 119

 The Audit and Risk Committee assists the Board by reviewing the effectiveness of the risk management process and monitoring key risks and mitigation procedures.
 The Chairman of the Audit and Risk Committee reports to the Board following each Committee meeting and, if necessary, the Board can discuss the matters raised in more detail.